Johennes/aliexpress-invoice-generator/README.md

 invoice format.
 For tax reasons, I needed to be able to share the invoices in printed form and so I ended up creating this extension.

-The website content extraction is in part based on [jQuery].

 The PDF generation is based on [PDFKit].

 ![](screenshots/onboarding-1.png "Two ways to create the invoice")